as-pect/as-pect/README.md

 npx asp --portable
 ```

-Then change the configuration to match these properties as you see fit:
+Then change the jest configuration to match these properties as you see fit:

 ```js
 module.exports = {